-As part of ourof the BAFTA Video Game Awards, today we’ll be looking at the games nominated in the Sports category and once again we’ll offer our tip for the award as well as an honourable mention for a game which didn’t make the list.FIFA ’09 (EA Sports)Having played second fiddle to Konami’s Pro Evo for far too long, EA resolved to overhaul the FIFA franchise a couple of years ago.
-While FIFA ’08 made some cautious steps forward, the latest iteration of the game marks the .
+As part of our ongoing preview of the BAFTA Video Game Awards, today we’ll be looking at the games nominated in the Sports category and once again we’ll offer our tip for the award as well as an honourable mention for a game which didn’t make the list.FIFA ’09 (EA Sports)Having played second fiddle to Konami’s Pro Evo for far too long, EA resolved to overhaul the FIFA franchise a couple of years ago.
+While FIFA ’08 made some cautious steps forward, the latest iteration of the game marks the high point of the series.
 Not only does FIFA ’09 offer the most realistic and in-depth game of football on the market, its new Be a Pro Seasons mode added a whole new RPG, stat-building dimension to the football sim.
-Oh, and you can play .
+Oh, and you can play 10 v 10 online.
 Football Manager 2009 (Sega/Sports Interactive)The latest instalment in the FM series was the first to introduce a full 3D match engine into the equation.
-While we had grown to love the top-down action in previous FM games, watching the matches in full screen 3D is a much more .
+While we had grown to love the top-down action in previous FM games, watching the matches in full screen 3D is a much more engaging experience.
 Add this to SI’s obsessive attention to detail and you have the best management sim bar none.
 MotorStorm Pacific Rift (Sony/ Evolution Studios)Evolution certainly listened to MotorStorm fans when crafting the sequel and Pacific Rift was definitely an improvement.
 A wider range of tracks and the addition of a split-screen multiplayer mode were more than welcome but while the game’s premise is exciting (multiple vehicle classes in the same race), repetitive gameplay and infuriating difficulty spikes prevented it from being a real racing contender.
 Pure (Disney/ Black Rock Studios)When Black Rock pitched its idea for Pure, there must have been some furrowed brows in the room.
 You want to combine off-road racing with SSX Tricky?
 Well, Black Rock managed it and the result is a joy to play.
 Swiping the boost/trick mechanic from Tricky and adding it to a racer was an inspired idea and Pure was deservedly well-received all round.

 Race Driver: GRID (Codemasters)